-Section 946.240 Persons Receiving Medical Care at U.S. Department of Veterans Affairs Facilities EMERGENCY
+Section 946.240 Persons Receiving Medical Care at U.S. Department of Veterans Affairs Facilities

 - a) A qualifying patient who is a veteran or spouse of a veteran who has received treatment at a VA hospital is deemed to have a bona-fide physician-patient relationship with a VA physician if the patient has been seen for his or her debilitating condition at the VA hospital in accordance with VA hospital protocols.
-(Section 60 of the Act) - b) A veteran or spouse of a veteran receiving care for a debilitating condition at a VA hospital shall not be required to submit a written certification from a physician. - c) A veteran or spouse of a veteran receiving care for a debilitating condition at a VA hospital shall register with the Department on the Registry Identification Card application (see Section 946.200) and shall comply with all other requirements specified in this Part. - d) To qualify for a patient registry identification card, a qualifying patient who is a veteran or spouse of a veteran and receiving medical care and treatment at a VA hospital shall: - Be a resident of the State of Illinois, as defined in Section 946.200(c), at the time of application and remain a resident during participation in the program;

-- 2) Have a qualifying medical condition or be diagnosed with a terminal illness; - 3) Provide a copy of his or her official hospital medical records requested from the VA using VA Form 10-5345; - 4) Provide a copy of his or her DD214 or equivalent certified document indicating character and dates of service, or if the spouse of a veteran, a copy of the veteran's documents as described; - 5) Complete the fingerprint-based background check and not have been convicted of an excluded offense; and - 6) Be at least 18 years of age.
+(Section 60 of the Act) - b) A veteran or spouse of a veteran receiving care for a debilitating condition at a VA hospital shall not be required to submit a written certification from a physician. - c) A veteran or spouse of a veteran receiving care for a debilitating condition at a VA hospital shall register with the Department on the Registry Identification Card application (see Section 946.200) and shall comply with all other requirements specified in this Part. - d) To qualify for a patient registry identification card, a qualifying patient who is a veteran or spouse of a veteran and receiving medical care and treatment at a VA hospital shall: - 1) Be a resident of the State of Illinois, as defined in Section 946.200(c), at the time of application and remain a resident during participation in the program; - 2) Have a qualifying medical conditionor be diagnosed with a terminal illness; - Provide a copy of his or her official hospital medical records requested from the VA using VA Form 10-5345.
+The official hospital medical records shall indicate the diagnosis of a qualifying medical condition by a licensed physician; - 4) Provide a copy of his or her DD214 or equivalent certified document indicating character and dates of service, or if the spouse of a veteran, a copy of the veteran's documents as described; - 5) Complete the fingerprint-based background check and not have been convicted of an excluded offense; and - 6) Be at least 18 years of age.